nandac/letterloom/docs/manual.typ

 - `paper-size: str`

-  The size of the paper of the letter sent in as a string.
+  The paper size of the letter.
+Any of the paper sizes supported by Typst may be used.

   Default: `a4`